radicle-dev/radicle-alpha/rfcs/0003-radicle-daemon.rst

   .. code-block:: json

     {"type": "new_input",
-     "nonce": "abc123",
+     "nonce": "abc123"}
-     "expression": "(add-number 42)"}

-  If no such message is received within a set timeframe it will return an error reponse.
+  If no such message is received within a set time frame it will return an error response.

 - .. _newMachine: